 The next step of the KYC verification process concerns assessing the customer’s trustworthiness.
 At the simplified due diligence end of the scale, it may be sufficient to verify the customer’s identity and location.
 Enhanced due diligence takes this further, including checking blacklists, watchlists and lists of politically exposed persons (PEPs).

 Customer due diligence can also delve into an individual’s occupation, the types of transactions they make, their expected activity patterns, and more.
-The goal is for the financial institution to understand that particular risks associated with that individual – all while keeping detailed records of the checks undertaken.
+The goal is for the financial institution to understand the particular risks associated with that individual while keeping detailed records of the checks undertaken.

 3. Ongoing Monitoring